Shake the hand that feeds you. ~ Michael Pollan

 Listen to Green Diva Meg as she gives us the scoop on just what a CSA is.

 There are so many good reasons to participate in your local CSA.
-Here are 5 the come to mind:
+Here are my top five:

 To find out about CSA in your region @ LocalHarvest.

 Listen to this latest Green Divas Foodie-Phile Segment about organic vs. conventional eggs…

 March 23, 2012 at 1:45 pm

 I did a CSA last year and it was ok.
 I think I would like to find one with more fruit.
 The vegetables were nice and we definitely used them but fruit is such an easy thing to get my kids to eat ;~) Time to start shopping around!